nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Frog Prince Dragonia

 - Talk to the altar and head back out to the Main Hall.
-Put Serge infront of the Party.
+Put Glenn infront of the Party.
 - Head to the Bottom Right Door, Turn the statue to the South, and Hit the altar.
 - Head to out and take the Ladder up.
 Go back to the Main Hall and Head to the Elevator.